 Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.Ferris Bueller

 Brimming with charm and cheer, Magdeburg gifted me many beautiful Christmas memories.
 Christmas lights in Magdeburg brightened not only the sky and the streets but also my spirit.
 I can now understand why humans have gravitated towards fire, especially during the dark days of winter, when luminous celebrations set gloomy nights aglow since neolithic times.
 If you want to feel the magic of Christmas in Germany, consider both big cities and the smaller ones, which have more intimate settings and a unique charm.
+German train passes always come in handy if you like to explore all corners of the country cheaply & conveniently.
 Escape the tyranny of cliches and add smaller towns and cities to your Christmas itinerary.Brimming with charm and cheer, Magdeburg gifted me many beautiful Christmas memories.
 Christmas lights in Magdeburg brightened not only the sky and the streets but also my spirit. #Germany #Christmas #Magdeburg Click To Tweet

 Adieu Magdeburg, until next time!